Whitney White (YouTuber): Biography

 Whitney White was a studio art major in college with a concentration in Graphic design.

-Although initially posting videos on YouTube was just a way to help others and relieve stress, White's YouTube channel “Naptural85” now has over 900k subscribers and millions of views.
+Although initially posting videos on YouTube was just a way to help others and relieve stress, White's YouTube channel “Naptural85” now has over 900k subscribers.
 Her story continues to inspire women with the same or similar hair type.
 She also shares her lifestyle with her followers via second and third YouTube channels, DearNaptural85 and WhitneyWhite.

-Best known as Naptural85 on YouTube, White is also a reliable source of information regarding current issues facing the natural hair community.
+Best known as Naptural85 on YouTube, White is also a source of information regarding current issues facing the natural hair community.
 She has worked with major brands like Carol's Daughter and has become a force in the black hair industry.

 The Naptural85 brand is known for natural haircare including how-to styles, DIY treatments, and industry knowledge.
 In August 2015, White was referred to as the Michelle Phan of the “natural hair movement” by Alana Yzola of Business Insider.
-Her work has been appreciated by public figures including Dominique Dawes and Kelly Rowland who have revealed how delighted they are with her easy and helpful tips, informative tutorials and tricks for maintaining their hairstyles.
-Her natural hairstyles and hair routines have helped many who are struggling with their naturally curly hair come to love and maintain their beautiful hair.
+Her work has been noticed by public figures including Dominique Dawes and Kelly Rowland.
+Her natural hairstyles and hair routines have provided information to those who are struggling with their naturally curly hair.